-Patients in drug recovery programs should particularly benefit from telemedicine.
+Patients in drug addiction recovery programs should particularly benefit from telemedicine.
 Many drug addicts have limited access to vehicles or live in remote areas.
-Also, many people engage in drug recovery services at facilities far from home and potential surrounding bad influences.
-Telemedicine ensures that distance and inadequate means for travel do not prevent patients from receiving the special care and support needed for drug recovery success.
+Also, many people engage in drug addiction recovery services at facilities far from home and potential surrounding bad influences.
+Telemedicine ensures that distance and inadequate means for travel do not prevent patients from receiving the special care and support needed for drug addiction recovery success.

 Also rural areas have a difficult time attracting qualified medical professionals, especially in drug recovery services.
 Telemedicine, in some cases, may serve as the only way for an economically disadvantaged person to speak directly with a medical doctor.